Make your training evaluation paperless and replace your forms with a mobile app.

 In the further education sector, training evaluations are an important tool for optimizing processes.
 The so-called evaluation or assessment serves the systematic analysis of training programs for effectiveness.
 HR managers and coaches use training evaluation to determine whether the training programs for employees are in line with the company's goals.

-Seminars and training courses run through all areas of life, be it in education or on the job.
-The analysis of these training courses in the form of feedback on the seminar is an important means of identifying weaknesses and opportunities for improvement.
-The evaluation process is essential to assess the effectiveness of the training, improve the overall quality of work and increase employee morale and motivation by involving them in the development of training programs and providing them with the best possible training.
+Seminars and training courses run through all areas of life, whether in education or in the workplace.
+Analyzing these trainings in the form of feedback on the seminar is an important way to identify weaknesses and opportunities for improvement.
+The evaluation process is essential to assess the effectiveness of training, improve the overall quality of work, and boost employee morale and motivation by involving them in the development of training programs and allowing them to maximize their learning.

-Training evaluations are not simply assessments of the skills of the seminar leaders or whether the seminar is good enough to be practiced further, but serve to consistently analyze the entire learning process.
-If possible, the stages of this process should be evaluated comprehensively.
-The following four additional advantages can be drawn from a good seminar evaluation:
+Seminar evaluations are not simply assessments of the skills of seminar leaders or whether the seminar is good enough to continue practising, but are used to consistently analyze the entire learning process.
+The stages of this process should be evaluated comprehensively whenever possible.
+You will also gain the following four benefits from good seminar evaluation:

-To evaluate a seminar from a professional, pedagogical point of view alone is not very effective.
-Especially the learning process as such, which is achieved by the seminar, can best be assessed from the participants' point of view.
-In this way, a realistic assessment of productivity can be achieved.
+Evaluating a seminar from a professional, pedagogical point of view alone is not very effective.
+It is the learning process as such, which is brought about by the seminar, that can best be assessed from the participants' point of view.
+In this way, a realistic assessment of productivity is achieved.

-Employees who are involved in the design process of the company, especially if the company is significantly responsible for its success, are more motivated to perform at their best and thus feel valued.
-The joint creation of a corporate culture leads to an optimal reputation of the company in the long run.
+Employees who are involved in the design process of the company, especially if it is significantly responsible for its success, are more motivated to perform at their best and thus feel valued.
+The joint creation of a corporate culture results in an optimal reputation of the company in the long run.

-A constant evaluation of processes also brings constant improvement.
-Instead of crisis sessions as a last resort for serious errors, problems are detected promptly and can be dealt with proactively.
+Constant evaluation of processes also brings constant improvement.
+Instead of crisis meetings as a last resort for serious mistakes, problems are identified promptly and can be dealt with proactively.